koepalex/Crow-s-Nest-MQTT/README.md

 *   `:expand` - Expand all nodes in the topic tree.
 *   `:collapse` - Collapse all nodes in the topic tree.
 *   `:deletetopic [<topic>]` - Removes all retain messages to a given topic (and subtopics)
+*   `:gotoresponse` - Navigate to the response message for the currently selected MQTT v5 request message (if a response has been received)
 *   `:view <raw|json|image|video|hex>` - Set the payload view to raw text, formatted JSON tree, image, video, or hex viewer.
 The hex viewer displays binary payloads in a classic hex+ASCII table.
 *   `:settings` - Toggle the visibility of the settings panel.
 *   `:setuser <username>` - Set the username for MQTT authentication.